oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 <details><summary><b>How to find out what pods are connected to a service</b></summary>

-The service definition maps onto the actual pods in the dpeloyments using the selector as seen above.
+The service definition maps onto the actual pods in the deployments using the selector as seen above.
 To find out exactly what pods match the selectors for a service

 - `kubectl get endpoints`